spoongaming61/Splatlogger/README.md

 ## Credits
 [pyGecko](https://github.com/wiiudev/pyGecko) authors - tcpgecko.py and common.py

-Everyone who contributed to [PNIDGrab](https://github.com/JerrySM64/PNIDGrab) and other similar PID grabbing tools as this is partly based on those.
+Everyone who contributed to [PNIDGrab](https://github.com/JerrySM64/PNIDGrab) and other similar PID grabbers as this is partly based on those.